 Your Living Tree will become a permanent feature at your home, so you’ll need to take some important steps now to assure the best outcomes.

-- Choose a Living Tree that that you are physically able to manage and suits your garden.
-You’ll need to physically move it several times getting it indoors, setting it up for Christmas and bringing it to your garden;
+- Choose a Living Tree that you are physically able to manage and suits your garden.
+You’ll need to physically move it several times getting it indoors, setting it up for Christmas, and bringing it to your garden;

 - Put some thought into choosing the location where your Living Tree will be planted, considering that it will grow larger as it matures;

 Plant your Living Tree into the ground immediately when you take it out of the house, even if the temperature is below freezing; if the weather is truly miserable, you can hold it for a few days in a cool location.
-Follow normal planting guidelines (available at the garden center where you purchased), and immediately water-in thoroughly.
+Follow normal planting guidelines (available at the garden center where you purchased them), and immediately water in thoroughly.
 Add bark or wood-chip mulch about 6” deep around the base where the soil was disturbed.
-Stabilizing the top with a stake or guy-wires helps reduce sway and enables the roots become well established.
-Next April be sure to pull back all but 1-2” of mulch from around the trunk, making sure the root crown is open to the air.
+Stabilizing the top with a stake or guy wires helps reduce sway and enables the roots to become well-established.
+Next April is sure to pull back all but 1-2” of mulch from around the trunk, making sure the root crown is open to the air.

 Our garden center experts can give you the more detailed information.
 This might be the ideal Christmas to consider this third alternative and start a tradition that your family will enjoy for years to come!